pryrt/nppStuff/CommunityForum/FAQ/ThemesV889.md

 ## Native Feature compared to ConfigUpdater plugin

 The [ConfigUpdater plugin](https://github.com/pryrt/NppPlugin-ConfigUpdater) was introduced as a testbed for some of the ideas that made it into the v8.8.9 native implementation.
 As such, if you are in v8.8.9 or newer, you no longer need the ConfigUpdater plugin.
-But if you are before v8.8.9, and waiting for the v8.9 fix to the Notepad++ feature before upgrading, then using ConfigUpdater while in v8.8.8-or-older will help you get to a point where if you did upgrade to v8.8.9, it wouldn't make the glaring UI clash and black-on-white text in dark themes.
+But if you are before v8.8.9, and waiting for the v8.9 fix to the Notepad++ feature before upgrading, then using ConfigUpdater while in v8.8.8-or-older will help you get to a point where if you did change your mind and upgrade to v8.8.9, it wouldn't make the glaring UI clash and black-on-white text in dark themes.